samuelroland/jtpc/README.md

 TODO: Checkout the example

+TODO: Implement EDIT keyword to easily do search and replace

 ## How it works
 `jtpc` is just a bash script and Docker image as a convenience to easily run the `plantuml-parser-cli` developed in the original project.
 In addition to not needing to run `java -jar /mega/long/path/to/full/uber.jar` it enables some post operations to manually adjust the rendering.

+**High level steps overview:**
+1. Check args and show errors if needed
+1. Call `plantuml-parser-cli` with given arguments as -f and -o, with default params related to schema settings.
+The output file is a ".tmp" variant not the one given as second arg.
+1. Run post operations via PostMix.java, read tmp file and possibly existing non tmp file
+   1. Push the default section text at the start in case there is no existing non tmp file or no static section has been found
+   1. Reuse the existing section, push it at the start, apply removal patterns.
+   1. Save the final text in non tmp file

 **Changes made to the CLI and core logic**
-To fit my teacher's needs, I did a few changes to the source code which you can read in details in the recent commits, but here is a quick recap:
+To fit my teacher's needs or just making things prettier, I did a few changes to the source code which you can read in details in the recent commits, but here is a quick recap:
 1. Show types after variables name: instead of `int age` it displays `age: int`
 1. Add line breaks and tabs after ~70 chars, when methods definitions are too long (this avoids creating very large class rectangle)
-**TODO**

 ## How to update